Learn More About Humpback Whales

 Another method called "bubble net feeding” is unique to humpback whales and occurs when one or several whales blow a ring of bubbles from their blowholes that encircle a school of krill or fish.
 The whales then swim through the "net" with their mouths agape, taking in the food.
 Unlike other baleen whales, they can often be seen feeding cooperatively.

 Humpbacks are best known for their haunting vocalizations or "singing."
 They have a rich repertoire that covers many octaves and includes frequencies beyond the threshold of human hearing.
 These songs, thought to be sung by males, last as long as 20 minutes and are repeated, often with slight changes.

-Each year, the song undergoes changes from the year before, but all males sing the same song.
+Each year, the song undergoes changes from the year before, but all males in a population sing the same song.
 When a whale is singing, it floats suspended in the water, head down and relatively motionless.
 Behavior such as dominance, aggression and mate attraction may be related to singing.